Teen with brain cancer gets dream wedding

 ADAMS COUNTY, Colo.
-(KDVR) — A beautiful bride and handsome groom got married in Adams County on Monday.
-It’s an update to an exclusive story FOX31 covered last week after 19-year-old Bailey Jones was diagnosed with stage four brain cancer.
+(KDVR) — 19-year-old Bailey Jones was diagnosed with stage four brain cancer at the end of May.
+On Monday she got married in a beautiful ceremony.

-You wouldn’t really know it from his strut down the aisle, but the nervous groom, Daniel Pinson, told FOX31 he was more than ready to marry the love of his life.
+Nervous groom Daniel Pinson, told KDVR he was more than ready to marry the love of his life.

 “It feels good!”
 Pinson exclaimed.
 “I get like this tingle in my body.
 Bailey is such a blessing.
 I decided I’m going to marry her, and I did it right before God.
 She’s been there through the ups and downs.
 She brought me out of my darkest times and made me a better man.”